juanibe/bff-file-handler/README.md

 ## Developer notes

-Since it is a small app, I placed the code in the same place.
-Ideally it should be diveded in "modules", each module with its concern.
+Ideally the app should be diveded in "modules", each module with its concern, but since it is a small app I decided to keep the code within the src folder.